glorialulu/TSNet/docs/examples.rst

 ---------------------------

-This example illustrates how the package models a transient event resulting from a controlled pump shutdown , i.e., the pump speed is ramped down.
+This example illustrates how the package models a transient event resulting from a controlled pump shut-off , i.e., the pump speed is ramped down.
 This example network, Tnet2, is shown below in :numref:`tnet2`.
 Tnet2 comprises 113 pipes, 91 junctions, 2 pumps, 2 reservoir, 3 tanks, and one valve located in the